Chiapas with Kids: Waterfalls, Ancient Ruins, and the Wild Side of Mexico Your Family Will Never Forget

 Why Chiapas Deserves a Spot on Your Family Bucket List

 Chiapas is Mexico without the resort filter.
-There are no all-inclusive wristbands here, no swim-up bars or timeshare presentations.
-What there is: some of the most spectacular natural scenery in North America, Mayan ruins that rival anything in the Yucatan, indigenous cultures that have maintained their traditions for centuries, and prices so low you will feel guilty about how little you are spending.
+There are no all-inclusive wristbands here, no swim-up bars, no timeshare presentations.
+What there is: some of the most spectacular natural scenery in North America, Mayan ruins that rival anything in the Yucatán, indigenous cultures that have maintained their traditions for centuries, and prices so low you will feel guilty about how little you are spending.
+Tía Rosa, who has been editing Mexican cookbooks for thirty years, calls Chiapas "the soul of the country."
+She is not wrong.

 It is also the kind of place that turns kids into adventurers.
-When your children are swimming at the base of a waterfall they hiked to through actual jungle, or standing atop a pyramid watching howler monkeys swing through the canopy, something shifts.
+When your kids are swimming at the base of a waterfall they hiked to through actual jungle, or standing atop a pyramid watching howler monkeys swing through the canopy, something shifts.
 They stop asking for screen time.
-They start asking, 'What are we exploring tomorrow?'
+They start asking, "What are we exploring tomorrow?"
 That is the Chiapas effect.

 Start here.
-San Cristobal is a stunning colonial town nestled in the highlands at about 7,000 feet elevation, which means blissfully cool temperatures even in summer while the rest of Mexico swelters.
+San Cristóbal is a stunning colonial town nestled in the highlands at about 7,200 feet elevation, which means blissfully cool temperatures even in summer while the rest of Mexico swelters.
 The cobblestone streets are lined with colorful buildings, artisan markets sell handwoven textiles and amber jewelry, and the food scene is surprisingly sophisticated.

-We spent three nights in San Cristobal and could have stayed longer.
-The kids loved the amber museum (tiny insects frozen in ancient tree resin -- need I say more?), the chocolate workshops where you grind your own cacao, and the evening paseo when families gather in the main plaza and the town comes alive.
-Rent a casita or Airbnb in the center of town -- walking everywhere is half the charm.
+We spent three nights in San Cristóbal and could have stayed longer.
+The kids loved the amber museum (tiny insects frozen in ancient tree resin - need I say more?), the chocolate workshops where you grind your own cacao on a stone metate, and the evening paseo when families gather in the main plaza and the town comes alive.
+Rent a casita or Airbnb in the center of town.
+Walking everywhere is half the charm.

 The markets here are extraordinary.
 The Mercado Municipal is where locals shop for produce, spices, and handmade tortillas.
-Let your kids pick out fruit they have never seen before -- we discovered rambutan, pitaya, and mamey sapote, all of which became daily obsessions.
-The craft market near the Santo Domingo church is where you will find beautiful textiles made by Tzotzil and Tzeltal Maya women -- if you are buying souvenirs anywhere in Mexico, this is the place.
+Let your kids pick out fruit they have never seen before - we discovered rambután, pitaya, and mamey sapote, all of which became daily obsessions.
+Sofia would only eat pitaya for breakfast for a week.
+The craft market near the Santo Domingo church is where you'll find beautiful textiles made by Tzotzil and Tzeltal Maya women - if you're buying souvenirs anywhere in Mexico, this is the place.
+Qué rico.

 Palenque: Where Indiana Jones Comes to Life

-The ruins of Palenque are, in my honest opinion, more impressive than Chichen Itza.
-They are smaller, yes, but the setting is incomparable -- ancient temples rising out of dense jungle, with howler monkeys providing the soundtrack and mist curling through the trees in the morning.
-It feels wild and alive in a way that the more manicured Yucatan sites do not.
+The ruins of Palenque are, in my honest opinion, more impressive than Chichén Itzá.
+Smaller, yes, but the setting is incomparable - ancient temples rising out of dense jungle, with howler monkeys providing the soundtrack and mist curling through the trees in the morning.
+It feels wild and alive in a way that the more manicured Yucatán sites don't.

 Get there when the gates open.
 The morning mist adds an almost mystical quality, the crowds are thin, and the wildlife is most active.
 We saw toucans, howler monkeys, and a coatimundi on our early morning visit.
+Mateo nearly tackled me trying to point at one.
 Kids over five will love climbing the Temple of Inscriptions (when open) and exploring the Palace complex with its distinctive tower.
 The on-site museum is small but excellent, with jade funeral masks and carved stone tablets that help bring the ancient city to life.

 Pack serious insect repellent for Palenque.
 The jungle is beautiful but the mosquitoes are enthusiastic.
 We applied it before entering the site and reapplied at lunch, and still came home with a few bites.
 Long sleeves and pants help too, despite the heat.